Are midwifery placements delivering for students?

 How should programmes set placement expectations?

 Students learn more when expectations are explicit and consistent across placement sites.
-Programmes should standardise briefing sessions, specify requirements for completing eMORA (electronic Midwifery Ongoing Record of Achievement), and publish a single source of truth covering roles, outcomes and escalation routes.
-Co‑design orientation with students and include Q&A panels with experienced peers to ground guidance in real contexts.
+Programmes should standardise briefing sessions, specify requirements for completing eMORA (electronic Midwifery Ongoing Record of Achievement), and publish a single source of truth covering roles, outcomes, and escalation routes.
+Co-design orientation with students and include Q&A panels with experienced peers to ground guidance in real contexts.
 Encourage questions early and routinely.
-Treat placements as a designed service: set and honour a change window and keep guidance aligned across trusts.
+Treat placements as a designed service: set and honour a change window, align it with predictable midwifery timetables, keep guidance aligned across trusts, and reduce avoidable confusion before students arrive.

 What supervision and support do students need?

 Learning quality depends on mentor readiness and predictable contact.
-Provide supervisors with a concise mentor brief, expected contact rhythm and simple onboarding checklist for each placement start.
-Calibrate supervisory practice across sites and review supervision quality with short, in‑situ feedback from students.
-Build an equity lens into support by scheduling proactive check‑ins for cohorts who report lower tone in placements, and resolve environment issues quickly.
-Maintain two‑way communication that listens and acts, not just instructs.
+Provide supervisors with a concise mentor brief, an expected contact rhythm, and a simple onboarding checklist for each placement start.
+Calibrate supervisory practice across sites and review supervision quality with short, in-situ feedback from students.
+Build an equity lens into support by scheduling proactive check-ins for cohorts who report lower tone in placements, and resolve environment issues quickly.
+This gives students confidence that the support services midwifery students need will be available when clinical demands intensify.

 How do logistics shape placement learning?